What did you learn about yourself (or about life) as a result of your course?

-Courses are offered in a variety of locations and for different lengths to provide a range of options, from which participants can choose the optimal experience for them.
-Longer courses allow for a full immersion into the Outward Bound experience, more time to practice wilderness travel and the opportunity to experience both success and failure to promote personal growth.
+Longer courses allow for full immersion into the Outward Bound experience, more time to practice wilderness travel and the opportunity to experience both success and failure to promote personal growth.
 The semester course in particular offers the opportunity to achieve success in multiple course areas and activities.
 Students can expect to get comfortable living and working together in the wilderness while creating a solid foundation of skillsets they can continue to build on after course.
 This independence easily transfers back to home, school and work with an increased confidence, direction and sense of responsibility and purpose.

 Boundary Waters Canoe Area Wilderness, Minnesota, and Canadian Lake Superior

-Over 1 million acres in size, the BWCAW extends 150 miles along the Canadian border.
+Over one million acres in size, the BWCAW extends 150 miles along the Minnesota/Canadian border.
 With over 1,200 miles of canoe routes, nearly 2,200 designated campsites and more than 1,000 lakes and streams, the BWCAW is a truly amazing place to experience the wilderness.
-The BWCAW contains portage-linked lakes and streams, interspersed with islands, forests and crags.
+It contains portage-linked lakes and streams, interspersed with islands, forests and crags.
 It has no piped water, prepared shelters or signs to point the way.
 Within these borders students can canoe, portage and camp in the spirit of the French-Canadian Voyageurs of 200 years ago.
 Paddling routes offer outstanding opportunities for solitude, remoteness, teamwork, adventure and challenge.

 Lake Superior, Ontario